 If you could not decide it on your own, you can simply contact a professional and he would guide you through everything that’s suitable for your particular toilet.

 Other than the size of the flush valve, what really matters is a high-quality valve.
-Obviously, you wouldn’t want to get your valve replaced in every couple of months.
+Obviously, you wouldn’t want to get your valve replaced every couple of months.
 So, a good quality valve would do a great job for a long time.

 Is There a Seal Between the Toilet Tank and Bowl?

 Also known as a spud washer, a toilet tank to bowl gasket seals the toilet tank to the bowl by a rubber gasket.
 It is normally mounted outside the flush valve at the point where the water exits the tank and enters the bowl.

 When your toilet leaks between the rim of the tank and the bowl, it means that the tank-to-bowl gasket has worn out, the bolts have come loose, or the flush valve has been damaged.
 But these issues can surely be solved and there are certain ways to fix them.

 How do I know my Kohler toilet model?